Sachinsb27/master_baremetal_project_1/README.md

 #baremetal projects using psoc4100splus microcontroller
-#this project is related to adc
+This project is related to adc